-Humans need to be the beginning, the and the centre core any intervention that is of such importance existence.
-With social to our connection decreasing and pushing so many over the tipping point into new ways of being or thinking about their world and their life with much less outside influence, the old deficit approach is unlikely to have an impact.
+Humans need to be the beginning, the centre and the core of any intervention that is of such importance to our existence.
+With social connection decreasing and pushing so many over the tipping point into new ways of being or thinking about their world and their life with much less outside influence, the old deficit approach is unlikely to have an impact.

-The obsession with change and transformation vs growth and evolution.
+The obsession with change and transformation vs growth and evolution completely.

-Every organisation it seems is running a change or transformation programme, often to increase efficiencies or innovation.
-The fundamental premise of this is a negative one, that what is going on is not working and therefore it needs to be changed and, in many cases, transformed completely.
 What is often overlooked here is that the people workstream is being processed in the same way.
 A cultural change or transformation programme rings alarm bells immediately.
 The message is simple - our culture is us, our people, and we are not ok as we are and need to change and transform for this company and our work to survive.
 The burning platform exists to create urgency for people to be different to how they are now.
 It is not respectful; it is not inclusive.